alan-turing-institute/REG-handbook/content/docs/contributing/contributing_changes.md

 which (as the name suggests) will be automatically run every time before a commit is created.
 It currently performs the following checks, which are designed to mimic those in [Continuous Integration](#continuous-integration):

-- Markdown linting, i.e. style checking
+- Markdown linting
-- a Hugo build, to make sure that the pages can be built
+- A Hugo build, to make sure that the pages can be built
-- a Markdown link check

 If you want to manually perform these checks at any point in time, the following will check all files that have changed since the last commit: